10 Best WordPress Cache Plugins to Speed Up Your Website

 • Database Cleaner and Optimizer

-• DNS Prefetch and supports Cloudflare API
+• DNS Prefetch supports Cloudflare API

 • Single Site and Multisite (Network) support